AsserHic/alab/README.md

 Usage
 -----

-Device configurations can be found from `src/alab_config.ini`.
+Device configurations can be found from `alab_config.ini`.

 All routines are mapped to `./cli.sh` script and you can use its arguments to lauch them.